scoknig/personal-site/content/blog/through-the-woods.md

 ---
-title: "Forest Bathing: A Mindful Journey Through the Woods"
+title: "A Mindful Journey Through the Woods"
 date: 2023-06-16T11:03:59-05:00
 tags: [life]
 summary: Reflecting on a recent solo camping trip.